Code-Hex/dd/README.md

 - ✅ Support Go 1.16 ~ 1.18 (available generics!)
 - ✅ Customizable dump format each types
   - Available some options in [`df`](https://github.com/Code-Hex/dd/blob/main/df/df.go) package
+- ✅ Support pretty print
+  - You can use any color theme you like.

 There are several libraries similar to this exist.
 I like them all, each one leans toward debugging purposes mainly.